dotnet/docs/docs/csharp/methods.md

 A method is a code block that contains a series of statements.
 A program causes the statements to be executed by calling the method and specifying any required method arguments.
 In C#, every executed instruction is performed in the context of a method.
 The `Main` method is the entry point for every C# application and it is called by the common language runtime (CLR) when the program is started.

 > [!NOTE]
 > This topic discusses named methods.
-For information about anonymous functions, see [Anonymous Functions](programming-guide/statements-expressions-operators/anonymous-functions.md).
+For information about anonymous functions, see [Lambda expressions](language-reference/operators/lambda-expressions.md).

 <a name="signatures"></a>